kdcwinner/quotes-api/README.md

 select Headers as Authorization and add value as access_token got from login api

-as a response you will get 5 different quotes
+as a response you will get 5 different quotes, you can check it in the quotes database table.